 - Setting: Everyday social situations.

-- Speaker: One person giving detailed information.
+- Speaker: One person providing detailed information.

 - Setting: Academic or professional group discussion.